pythonindia/pyconindia-handbook/guidelines/speaker-coordination.rst

 - The coordinator should make sure that the volunteers get to attend talks that they prefer and adjust the work force accordingly so that there are enough volunteers in an audi.
 - The speaker coordinator should contact the Volunteer coordinator and get the feedback form, if it is in paper.
-- Make Time card of 15 Minutes, 10 Minutes, 5 Minutes & Times Up.
+- Make Time card of 15 Minutes, 10 Minutes, 5 Minutes & Time is Up.

 One day before workshop
 --------------